Dushyantgoswami/docs/docs/developers/checkers-rollapp/register-rollapp.md

 hide_table_of_contents: true
 ---

-## Step 1: Create the RollApp on the settlement layer
+## Step 1: Create the RollApp on the local dymension hub node

 Open a new terminal window.
 Set the relevant environment variables for first creating a RollApp